Jack Williams (rugby league): 2019

 Williams made a total of 24 appearances for Cronulla in the 2019 NRL season as the club finished 7th on the table and qualified for the finals.
 Williams played from the bench in the club's elimination final defeat against Manly at Brookvale Oval.

 2020

 Williams played 17 games for Cronulla in the 2020 NRL season as the club finished 8th and qualified for the finals.
 He played in Cronulla's elimination final loss against Canberra.

 2021

 Williams played every match for Cronulla in the 2021 NRL season which saw the club narrowly miss the finals by finishing 9th on the table.

 2022

 Williams was limited to only six appearances for Cronulla in the 2022 NRL season as the club finished second on the table and qualified for the finals.
 Williams did not feature in Cronulla's finals campaign which saw them eliminated in the second week by South Sydney.

+2023

+Williams played a total of 24 games for Cronulla in the 2023 NRL season as Cronulla finished sixth on the table.
+Williams played in the clubs 13-12 upset loss against the Sydney Roosters which ended their season.

+2024

+Williams played 25 games for Cronulla in the 2024 NRL season as the club finished 4th on the table and qualified for the finals.
+Williams played in all three of the clubs finals matches including their preliminary final loss to Penrith.

+On 1 October it was announced that Williams had signed a three year deal to join the Parramatta Eels until 2027.

+2025

+On 30 January, Williams was named in the Eels new leadership group after the club announced Mitch Moses as their new club captain.

+Williams made his club debut for Parramatta in round 1 of the 2025 NRL season against Melbourne which saw the side lose 56-18.

+On 29 March, it was announced that Williams would be ruled out for at least six weeks with a knee injury.

+Williams played 21 games for Parramatta in the 2025 NRL season as the club finished 11th on the table.
+Williams was later awarded with the Ken Thornett Medal after being named Parramatta's player of the season.
+On 6 October, Williams was named in the PM's XIII to face Papua New Guinea.